asenarana/Glitch/REFERENCE.md

 __count:__ number of switches

 Activates and deactivates the "Light" object.
-It calls the SetStatus() function of the ControllerScript when the blinking is done.
+It calls the SetStatus() function of the ControllerScript when the action is done.

 # Camera Script

 ### public void RotateDown(float amount, int count);
 __amount:__ amount to rotate in each frame given as euler angles

-__count:__ number of frames to perfom rotation
+__count:__ number of frames to perfom the action

 Rotates the camera downwards.
-It calls the SetStatus() function of the ControllerScript when the rotation is done.
+It calls the SetStatus() function of the ControllerScript when the action is done.

 ### public void RotateLeft(float amount, int count);
 __amount:__ amount to rotate in each frame given as euler angles

-__count:__ number of frames to perfom rotation
+__count:__ number of frames to perfom the action

 Rotates the camera to left.
-It calls the SetStatus() function of the ControllerScript when the rotation is done.
+It calls the SetStatus() function of the ControllerScript when the action is done.

 ### public Vector3 GetPosition();
 Returns the position of the camera object relative to the world.